lambdastack/lambdastack/docs/design-docs/backup/cloud-backup.md

 ## Goals

-Provide backup functionality for LambdaStack - cluster created using lscli tool.
+Provide backup functionality for LambdaStack - cluster created using lambdastack tool.

 ## Use cases